EAA Awards 2014, Edinburgh Architectural Association news, Scotland architecture designs, Buildings architects, Judges

 The Haining – Lee Boyd

-Regeneration and Conservation Winner – Abbotsford – LDN Architects
+Regeneration and Conservation Winner – Abbotsford – designed by LDN Architects

 Abbotsford - Edinburgh Architectural Association Awards 2014 Winner